+- partner acts like they "own" you

 - they decide who you can talk to

 - partner tells where you can go

+- tells you what to wear or how to dress

-- abusive.
+- they get angry, jealous and physically abusive.

 What Does Digital Abuse Look Like?